Academic Catalog

 Course Grade Requirements:

-Students are expected to earn a B or better in all graduate level courses.
-In the event a student earns less than a B in a course and desires to repeat the course for grade replacement, they should follow the college guidelines for Repeating a Course.
+Students are expected to earn a C or better in all graduate level courses.
+In the event a student desires to repeat a course for grade replacement, they should follow the college guidelines for Repeating a Course.
 Per the college-wide policy, graduate students earning more than 3 credits of “F” are subject to dismissal.

 Fieldwork and Doctoral Capstone Experience Requirements: